LAW & HEADHUNTING (translation only)

 · The instigation of ordinary termination, unless it conforms to unfair practices;

-· A short call at the employees workplace inviting him to a meeting;
+· A short contact at the employees workplace inviting him to a meeting;

 · The methodical takeover of a larger number of employees, provided that no intention to cause damage occurs;